canalun/insertfmt/README.md

 fast & easy CLI specialized to format MySQL INSERT queries.

+format queries so that they look like a table.

 ![preview](./images/preview.gif)

 ## Installation

-You can also download the binary you want from releases.
-The binary is self-sufficient with no dependencies, and can just be put anywhere on your PATH and run with `insertfmt` command.
+You can also download the binary from releases.

+The binary is self-sufficient with no dependencies, and can be put anywhere on your PATH and run with `insertfmt` command.

 You can also install the module directly with `cargo`.